lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 # A. Spell Revisions.

 [Spell Revisions](https://github.com/Gibberlings3/SpellRevisions) is a spell mod overhaul for the Baldur's Gate saga, and in my view an essential mod, as it overhauls and balances the whole spectrum of available spells, making the game much more enjoyable.
-Another major plus, is that it is taken into account of by [SCS](https://github.com/Gibberlings3/SwordCoastStratagems), which is in my view *the* essential mod for any Baldur's Gate playthrough, as it is the only usable, and fairly competent at that, AI mod.
+Another major plus is that it is taken into account of by [SCS](https://github.com/Gibberlings3/SwordCoastStratagems), which is in my view *the* essential mod for any Baldur's Gate playthrough, as it is the only usable, and very competent at that, AI mod.

 ## A. 1.
 State of the mod.

 As of this writing (May, 2021), the mod has not had a single commit since April 2020.
 My list of patches is sitting there since January 2020.
 This is not a complaint, just an acknowledgment of the situation.
-The BG community is small with few developers, and the few there are, eventually move on and have better things to do.
+The BG community is small with few developers, and the few there are eventually move on and have better things to do.
 What this means is that the mod is stuck at the beta v18.
 It is a solid general principle of life, that if one wants anything fixed, one must do it oneself; if you consult the list of patched spells, there are at this moment (May 2021) over 150 entries.
 In all fairness, most of the fixes are of the Harmless category, but it is still a very large number.

 Bartimaeus has single-handedly tried to patch and fix the mod -- consult the [thread](https://www.gibberlings3.net/forums/topic/29618-sr-revised-v13200-2020-august-22nd).
 There are however two major problems with his work.
 First, his mod is copied over and overrides the SR mod, which means that the specific fixes are either documented or get lost in memory's sinkhole.
 And we all know how documentation goes.
 The second problem is that Bartimaeus has added on top of his fixes a whole sleuth of tweaks.
 The problem are not the tweaks themselves; while I can quibble with some of them, I actually like the general direction he has taken with the mod.
 The problem is rather that we end up without a base mod in a usable state, with no clear separation between what is a fix and what is a tweak.